Boris Boillon: Early life

-Arabic-speaker, Boris Boillon spent his childhood in Bejaia, where his father, an English professor, and his mother, a schoolteacher, were based in the 1960s and '70s.
+Arabic-speaker, Boris Boillon spent his childhood in Béjaïa, where his father, an English professor, and his mother, a schoolteacher, were based in the 1960s and '70s.

 Career

-First Steps in Diplomacy
+First steps in diplomacy

-Boillon Boris graduated from the Institut d'Etudes Politiques de Paris and the Institut national des langues et civilisations orientales.
+Boillon Boris graduated from the Institut d'Études Politiques de Paris and the Institut national des langues et civilisations orientales.
 After a mission to the sultanate of Oman in Muscat from 1993 to 1994, he was admitted to the competition for access to employment of foreign affairs advisor (East part) in 1998.
 He was then appointed editor of Foreign Policy and Security Service Joint Headquarters (1999–2001) and advisor to the French embassy in Algiers (2001–2004).
 Between August 2004 and April 2006, he was Consul-General Jerusalem as deputy special representative of the European Union for the peace process in the Middle East.
 Later, he was Special Adviser to the Ministry of Interior and Spatial Planning (mission to the European and International Affairs).

 In January 2007, Boris Boillon became diplomatic adviser to the Minister of State and Minister of the Interior and Regional Planning Nicolas Sarkozy and retained this role under François Baroin, Minister Interior and Spatial Planning, until April of that year.
 Following the victory of Nicolas Sarkozy in the presidential election, Boris Boillon became "North Africa, Near and Middle East" advisor to the Presidency of the Republic.

 With Claude Gueant, Boris Boillon worked on the issue of Bulgarian nurses held in Libya.
 He organized the visit to Paris in December 2007 Gaddafi whom he has often supported.
 Became ambassador, he says, and the end of 2010:

 In his passage in Le Grand Journal in November 2010, he acknowledged that the supreme leader of Libya, Muammar Gaddafi, calls him "my son".